Ali Mohamed (double agent): 1993 Vancouver airport incident

 Mohamed was detained in early 1993 by the Royal Canadian Mounted Police (RCMP) at Vancouver International Airport to which Mohamed had come to meet an associate of Osama bin Laden, who was caught there upon arriving from Damascus with two forged Saudi passports.
 The RCMP was about to arrest Mohamed but he told the RCMP that he was an FBI asset and was released immediately by the RCMP at the request of the FBI.

 Arrest and trial

-In 1998, two weeks after the bombings, FBI agents searched Ali's apartment.
+In 1998, two weeks after the East African embassy bombings, FBI agents searched Ali's apartment.
 They found evidence of terrorist activities which included plans and scripts of Al-Qaeda training.
 Ali Mohamed had made plans to leave the country to meet with Osama bin Laden.
 However he was subpoenaed to testify in the trial of the other suspects.
 The same day of the trial, Mohamed was arrested as a key suspect in the embassy bombings.